demirka/demirka.github.io/_pages/about.md

 }
 </style>

-Senior data and AI expert with over 7 years of combined experience spanning government, consulting, and academic sectors.
-Deep knowledge of AI from an academic perspective with practical delivery of cloud-native, production-ready solutions in consulting/public sector scenes.
+Senior Artificial Intelligence (AI) practitioner with over 7 years of combined experience spanning government, consulting, and academic sectors.
+I have a deep knowledge of AI from an academic perspective with practical delivery of cloud-native, production-ready solutions in consulting/public sector scenes.
 Proven in leading client-facing, high-impact AI projects from concept to deployment, driving innovation and responsible governance.

 ## Expertise